-Each day she’s on the ocean she’ll be rowing for a different young person, sharing their stories and links to relevant charities and organisations that provide support.
+Each day she was on the ocean she was rowing for a different young person, sharing their stories and links to relevant charities and organisations that provide support.

-Charities such as The Teenage Cancer Trust, Kidney Care UK, Limbpower and Help for Heroes will be nominating people for Kelda to row for and helping to create a network of support.
+Charities such as The Teenage Cancer Trust, Kidney Care UK, Limbpower and Help for Heroes have nominated people for Kelda to row for and helped to create a network of support.

-Over the next 12 months we’ll be building and sharing the stories of all the young people.
-As a result, we hope to reach many young people that are currently feeling isolated and alone, give them hope, inspire them to contact support networks and begin to move forwards.
-This campaign really will make a difference!
+We have been building and sharing the stories of all the young people.
+As a result, we are reaching many young people that are currently feeling isolated and alone, giving them hope, inspiring them to contact support networks and begin to move forwards.
+This campaign really is making a difference!

-This really is something special.
-We firmly believe that so many young people will connect and relate to Row to Raise... we've a real opportunity here to reach out and make a difference.
+This really has been something special.
+We firmly believe that so many young people have connected and been inspired by Row to Raise...